kevboh/longform/README.md

 Longform also supports [single-scene projects](./docs/SINGLE_SCENE_PROJECTS.md) that live as a single note in your vault.
 Let’s create one.

-1. Right-click the enclosing folder as before and select the `Create Longform Project` menu item.
+1. Right-click the enclosing folder and select the `Create Longform Project` menu item.

 2. In the Create Project modal, choose `Single`.
 Let’s write something noirish and call it `On the Rooftops`.

 ![Creating a single-scene Longform project in the Create Project modal](./docs/res/walkthrough-create-single.png)

 3. Click Create.
-Because this is a single-scene project, there is only one note associated with it and Longform will open it automatically.
+Because this is a single-scene project, only one note is associated with it, and Longform will open it automatically.
 The frontmatter at the top tells Longform how to track your project; we’ll write the story in the note itself.

 4. Write your story!
-When you’re ready, you can use the Compile tab to generate a manuscript.
+You can use the Compile tab to generate a manuscript when you're ready.
 Single-scene projects can use scene and manuscript steps in any order.

 ## Drafts & Projects

 Longform supports the creation of multiple _drafts_ for a given project.
-Under the hood, drafts are just different Longform projects with the same title—they are then grouped together by Longform and presented as different versions of the same project.
+Under the hood, drafts are just different Longform projects with the same title—they are then grouped by Longform and presented as different versions of the same project.

-To create a new draft of a project use the new draft (+) button in the Project tab, or create an entirely new project somewhere and set the title in the Project tab to be the same as your existing project.
+To create a new project draft, use the new draft (+) button in the Project tab, or create an entirely new project somewhere and set the title in the Project tab to be the same as your existing project.

-You can rename drafts by right-clicking them in the Project tab and selecting Rename, or by setting the `draftTitle` attribute in their `longform` frontmatter.
+You can rename drafts by right-clicking them in the Project tab, selecting Rename, or setting the `draftTitle` attribute in their `longform` frontmatter.

 ## Compiling